TanStack/router/docs/src/pages/docs/api.md

 | pendingElement |          | `React.ReactNode` | The content to be rendered while the first route match is being loaded.
 To avoid this element, consider using an [SRR](#ssr) approach to pre-load your route data on the server. |
 | initialMatch   |          | RouteMatch        | A route match object that has been both _matched_ and _loaded_.
 See the [SRR](#ssr) section for more details                                                                     |

-## router.useRoute
+## router.useMatch

-The `router.useRoute` hook returns the nearest current route match within context of where it's called.
+The `router.useMatch` hook returns the nearest current route match within context of where it's called.
 It can be used to access:

 - Route Data
 - Route Params (eg. `/:invoiceId` => `params.invoiceId`)